 More than 200 agencies are taking part in the weekend program because it is effective, and because state-wide enforcement is necessary for the program to be most effective.
 “Everybody is jumping on board because it works, because its legal, because it’s efficient,” Alpert said.
 “Its about truth and finding out what the truth is, and everybody who’s tried it has liked it and wants to do it again.”

 The Texas District & County Attorney’s Association supports the No Refusal policy, partially because of what they term the “CSI effect”.
 This is when jurors have a glamorized view of the evidence that is needed to prosecute in a DWI case.
 A blood test is more powerful and believable if a case does ever go to a jury trial, than is a Breathalyzer test.
 Many DWI suspect also refuse to provide a scientific or chemical sample to law enforcement officers upon request, which leads to significant problems in ensuring justice and that DWI offenders do not have to opportunity to commit the same offence multiple times.

 Texas is taking drunk driving offenses so seriously because they are so prevalent, so damaging and deadly, and entirely preventable.
 Texas also leads the nation in drunk driving fatalities, and would like to pass that title onto another state.

-If you or someone you know has been injured in a drunk driving accident, call Houston car accident lawyer Joe Stephens today at 713.224.0000 for a free consultation.
+If you or someone you know has been injured in a drunk driving accident, call Houston car accident lawyer Joe Stephens today for a free consultation.
 Joe Stephens is a top car accident lawyer in Houston who has been serving the south Texas community for over 30+ years.
 Alternatively, you may fill out a contact form online and a member of The Stephens Law Firm staff will contact you within 24 hours to set up a free consultation.